calgaryml/calgaryml.github.io/_posts/2025-05-19-gradient-flow-sparse-neural-networks.md

 </div>

 This was exciting because it suggested a way to find highly sparse, trainable networks.
 However, the paper <d-cite key="Evci2022GradientFlow"></d-cite> finds something intriguing:
-**Lottery Tickets also exhibit poor gradient flow, similar to naively trained sparse networks!** (See "Lottery" lines in Figure 4).
+**Lottery Tickets also exhibit poor gradient flow, similar to naively trained sparse networks!** (see Figure 4).

 So, if LTs don't fix the gradient flow problem, why do they work so well?
 The paper's central argument is that LTs succeed because they essentially **re-learn the pruning solution** they were derived from.